stonepros/stone/doc/dev/developer_guide/tests-unit-tests.rst

 While it is possible to run ``ctest`` directly, it can be tricky to correctly set up your environment for it.
 Fortunately, there is a script that makes it easy to run the unit tests on your code.
-This script can be run from the top-level directory of the Ceph source tree by invoking:
+This script can be run from the top-level directory of the Stone source tree by invoking:

   .. prompt:: bash $